learn-co-curriculum/phase-4-cookies-in-rails-api/README.md

 Experiment in the browser by changing the cookie values and making more requests to the server.
-Use the `byebug` to see how changing these values in the browser affects what is available in the sessions and cookies hashes.
+Use the `byebug` to see how changing these values in the browser affects what is available in the session and cookies hashes.

 ## Conclusion